-Authentic Jamaican food has, over the centuries, been developed first by indigenous Jamaican, and then later influenced by Spanish, British and African people, who have either traded with Jamaica or even have come to call the island home.
-If you’re looking to increase your repertoire in the kitchen, why not try authentic Jamaican food?
+Authentic Jamaican food has, over the centuries, been developed first by indigenous Jamaican, and then later influenced by Spanish, British and African people, who have either traded with Jamaica or even have come to call this Caribbean island home.
+If you’re looking to increase your repertoire in the kitchen with different cuisines, why not try authentic Jamaican food?

 In this blog, we will feature various flavorings, appetizers, meals, vegetarian options, desserts, and drinks that together will create an authentic experience of Jamaican cuisine!